rshenety/SIADS-Capstone-Volatility-Prediction/README.md

 ## Methodology

 First, we did exploratory data analysis to our dataset which guided the pre-processing phase.
 Afterwards, we did the feature extraction phase from the existing features.
 Then we applied the different models across our two scenarios (having exogenous variables and not having them).
-Finally, we train the model with best performance and get the most important features.
+Finally, we compare the different models performance and decide on the best performing model.

 ## Data

-We are using historical data from 1990 until now.
-We included additional exogenous data about:
+We are using historical data from 1990 until 2022.
 - TNX: Treasury Yield 10 Years
 - GSPC: S&P 500
 - GSCI: S&P GSCI Commodity Index